 Oblivion 2: Backlash (1996) was a sequel shot back-to-back with this.

 Sam Irvin had first appeared on the genre scene with his second film Guilty as Charged (1991), featuring Rod Steiger as a vigilante executioner.
 Irvin went onto make Magic Island (1995) for Charles Band.
-He has made one or two other oddities like the eccentric thriller Roses Are Dead/Eyes of a Stranger (1993) and Elvira’s Haunted Hills (2001), as well as acted as producer of When Time Expires (1997), Gods and Monsters (1998), The Mating Habits of the Earthbound Human (1998), Bolt Neck/Big Monster on Campus (1999) and Ancient Evil: Scream of the Mummy (2000).
+He has made one or two other oddities like the eccentric thriller Roses Are Dead/Eyes of a Stranger (1993), Elvira’s Haunted Hills (2001) and the asteroid collision film Deadly Skies/Force of Impact (2006), as well as acted as producer of When Time Expires (1997), Gods and Monsters (1998), The Mating Habits of the Earthbound Human (1998), Bolt Neck/Big Monster on Campus (1999) and Ancient Evil: Scream of the Mummy (2000).